 From his first published work, 1975’s Somerset Maugham Award-winning short story collection First Love, Last Rites, to his acclaimed novels, including the likes of Atonement, On Chesil Beach and 1998’s Man Booker Prize-winning Amsterdam, Ian McEwan’s stories have captured and provoked the imaginations of readers worldwide.
 His numerous accolades – Whitbread Novel of the Year (The Child in Time), National Book Critics’ Circle Fiction Award and Los Angeles Times Prize for Fiction (Atonement), multiple Man Booker Prize short-listings and a CBE – are testament to a lifetime dedicated to his craft.
 Beyond his much-celebrated novels and short stories, he has written successful plays, children’s books and screenplays, and several of his books have been translated to screen, including Christopher Hampton’s 2007 adaptation of Atonement and his own 2017 adaptations of On Chesil Beach and The Children Act.
 His immeasurable contributions to the arts have been acknowledged via multiple honorary titles, awards and fellowships, including recognition by the Royal Society of Literature and the American Academy of Arts and Sciences.

 Almost 40 years into his career, The Washington Post labelled McEwan’s 2014 novel, The Children Act: ‘A svelte… notable volume from one of the finest writers alive.’
 His 2016 release, Nutshell – a classic story of murder and deceit, told by a narrator with a perspective and voice unlike any other – demonstrated his desire to continue pushing beyond the known extremities of literature.
-And 2019’s audacious Machines Like Me continues in this vein, subverting notions of our very humanness to probe the capabilities and limits of our inventions.
+And 2019’s audacious Machines Like Me and The Cockroach continue in this vein, subverting notions of our very humanness to probe the capabilities and limits of our hubris and inventions.

 With deft traces of comedy woven through his tragedies of heartache, loss, relationship breakdown, lust, death and betrayal, McEwan reveals the complexities, conflicts and challenges at the heart of everyday human existence.
 Affecting, inimitable and haunting, his attention to detail and elegant manipulation of time ensure every one of his novels is something to be savoured and absorbed.
 Here we offer a rough guide to just some of his literary high-water marks to date.